4 Beautiful Caribbean Islands Worth Visiting—No U.S. Passport Required

 2. St. Croix, U.S. Virgin Islands

-St. Croix is also full of historical sites and has two major towns to explore.
-Christiansted is a harbor-front district where visitors can tour the St. George Village Botanical Garden.
+St. Croix also has two major towns to explore: Christiansted is a harbor-front district where visitors can tour the St. George Village Botanical Garden.
 Frederiksted, on the west of the island, is a cruise port home to Fort Frederiksted, a Danish 18th-century fort, and the Caribbean Museum Center for the Arts.

-After working up an appetite, head to Le Reine Chicken Shack for rotisserie-style chicken and delicious johnnycakes, or visit Savant for seafood right off the boat in an intimate patio setting.
+After working up an appetite, head to La Reine Chicken Shack for rotisserie-style chicken and delicious johnnycakes, or visit Savant for seafood right off the boat in an intimate patio setting.

-The Fred, an adults-only waterfront property in Frederiksted, is one of the island’s newest properties since its opening in late 2017.
-Each of the 22 rooms is designed in bold colors, giving a modern contrast to the historic structures that house the rooms.
-Its hotel bar has a long list of inventive cocktails that include the Painkiller, a concoction of light rum, dark rum, coconut juice, pineapple juice, and orange juice.
+Each of the 22 rooms in the Fred is designed in bold colors, giving a modern contrast to the historic structures that house the rooms.
+Its hotel bar has a long list of inventive cocktails that include the Painkiller, a concoction of light and dark rum, coconut juice, pineapple juice, and orange juice.

 How to get to St. Croix